the49ltd/The49.Maui.BottomSheet/NUGET-README.md

 `RatioDetent` | `Ratio` | Use a ratio of the full screen height |
 `MediumDetent` |  | A detent at the halfway point of the screen |

-A `IsDefault` property can be used to select the detent that will be shown when calling `ShowAsync`.
-Otherwise the smallest detent is used.

 Example:

 ```xml